 In the aftermath, Margot Frank’s best friend Jetteke Frijda told Otto:

 “I think it’s wonderful what you are doing for Anne, but I think it’s a pity that nothing is mentioned anymore about Margot.
 She is also worthy of being mentioned.”

 However, Frijda believes that not being able to find Margot’s diary was for the best, as “Anne was extroverted, Margot was the opposite” and that “Margot would not have wanted her private thoughts exposed to the world.”

 Anne Frank’s diary is widely acclaimed, and rightfully so.
 It puts a face and voice to so many young victims with similar stories who were silenced.
 That human connection element is so important when it comes to travesties like the Holocaust, where so many atrocities and deaths can almost becoming numbing.

 But Margot Frank’s story plays an important role as well.
 It highlights just one of those silenced young voices and a full story that can never be told.

-If you liked reading this article, you may like reading about Witold Pilecki the man who voluntarily entered Auschwitz to expose its horrors.
+If you enjoyed reading about Margot Frank, the older sister of Anne Frank, you may like reading about Witold Pilecki the man who voluntarily entered Auschwitz to expose its horrors.
 Then, read more on Miep Gies, the woman who hid Anne, Margot, their parents, and four other Jews.